 Bohol Biodiversity Complex (BBC), located roughly in the centre of Bohol, is a consortium of agencies (e.g., Bohol Government, Department of Environment and Natural Resources, Bohol Island State University) that functions as an education and research centre.
 Established in 2002 with the aim of creating a dipterocarp nursery, BBC now focuses on diverse initiatives.
 It is also close to Raja Sikatuna Protected Landscape (RSPL), which contains Bohol’s largest remaining tract of relatively undisturbed forest (mostly secondary, but with some patches of primary forest) and is the recharge area for the Bohol watershed as well as the site of the RSPL Biodiversity Conservation and Poverty Reduction Project.
 This is where we spend three full days and two nights.
 Students participate in many activities here, including hiking, bird watching, mist netting bats, forest restoration and interviewing local stakeholders.
 During their stay, students interact with foresters, researchers and other people who are among the most active conservationists in Bohol.
 One of their key activities is a forest survey to record vegetational parameters and bird diversity in plots subjected to Rainforestation, one of several reforestation regimes used in the Philippines.
 They compare the data they collect with analogous data they collect in plots subjected to another regime, monoculture, in Bohol Manmade Forest.
 They also perform the entire process of rainforestation, from collecting wildlings, to building a recovery chamber, to planting saplings.
 They see one more method of forest restoration, called Assisted Natural Regeneration (ANR), in which they are fortunate enough to be led by Mr. Charles Patrick Dugan Jr., whose inspirational father, Patrick Dugan, pioneered the technique and, until 2016, interacted directly with our students.

 Based on feedback from the inaugural class in 2014, the trip in 2015 and 2016 included an activity that revolved around mangroves – the various anthropogenic threats they face and the methods of restoring them.
-We were honoured to have Dr Jurgenne Primavera, a TIME Magazine’s Hero of the Environment in 2008, talk about mangrove rehabilitation before leading us on an afternoon tour/activity, in San Vicente Mangrove Association’s protection area, in Maribojoc.
+We were honoured to have Dr Jurgenne Primavera, a TIME Magazine Hero of the Environment in 2008, talk about mangrove rehabilitation before leading us on an afternoon tour/activity, in San Vicente Mangrove Association’s protection area, in Maribojoc.
 Read an essay written in 2005, for Science Magazine, by Dr Primavera.
-This was a great activity, but last year, we replaced it with a visit to the Maribojoc Organic Demo Farm.
+This was a great activity, but after Dr Primavera retired, we replaced it with a visit to the Maribojoc Organic Demo Farm.
 This farm, started by Mr Reyland Jabonillo, caters to tourists, but also operates a training centre that equips locals (mostly women) with the tools to cheaply produce their own healthy food in a sustainable way.
-Students will get a tour of the farm and be exposed to how the training centre operates.
-They will also have the task of evaluating the operation and offering suggestions to help.
+Students get a tour of the farm and learn how the training centre operates.
+They also have the opportunity to evaluate the operation and offer suggested improvements.